stephens2424/php/README.md

 Feature                       |Status
 ------------------------------|------
-Lexer and Parser              | mostly complete. there are probably a few gaps still Scoping                       | complete, but not well tested Code search and symbol lookup | basic idea implemented, many many details missing Code formatting               | basic idea implemented, formatting needs to narrow down to PSR-2 Transpilation to Go           | basic idea implemented, need follow through with more node types
+Lexer and Parser              | mostly complete. there are probably a few gaps still Scoping                       | complete for simple cases. probably some gaps still Code search and symbol lookup | basic idea implemented, many many details missing Code formatting               | basic idea implemented, formatting needs to narrow down to PSR-2 Transpilation to Go           | basic idea implemented, need follow through with more node types